hacermelisyilmaz/FSWeb-S19D3-Java-Projesi/README.md

 	21) Daha önceden oluşturduğunu tüm prosedürleri silin.

+        DROP PROCEDURE IF EXIST "ogrencilistesi";
+        DROP PROCEDURE IF EXIST "sil";
+        DROP PROCEDURE IF EXIST "ekle";
+        DROP PROCEDURE IF EXIST "sinifGuncelle";
+        DROP PROCEDURE IF EXIST "ogrenciAra";

 	#Esnek görevler (Esnek görevlerin hepsini Select in Select ile gerçekleştirmeniz beklenmektedir.)
 	22) Select in select yöntemiyle dram türündeki kitapları listeleyiniz.

+        SELECT * FROM kitap WHERE turno = (SELECT turno FROM tur WHERE turadi = "DRAM")

 	23) Adı e harfi ile başlayan yazarların kitaplarını listeleyin.

+        SELECT * FROM kitap WHERE yazarno IN (SELECT yazarno FROM yazar WHERE yazarad LIKE "e%")

 	24) Kitap okumayan öğrencileri listeleyiniz.

+        SELECT * FROM ogrenci WHERE ogrno NOT IN (SELECT * FROM islem)

 	25) Okunmayan kitapları listeleyiniz

+        SELECT * FROM kitap WHERE kitapno NOT IN (SELECT * FROM islem)

 	26) Mayıs ayında okunmayan kitapları listeleyiniz.

+        SELECT * FROM kitap WHERE kitapno NOT IN (SELECT kitapno FROM islem WHERE EXTRACT (MONTH FROM atarih::timestamp) = 5) AND EXTRACT (MONTH FROM vtarih::timestamp) = 5)